-(Cross-listed as GLST-395 Global Societies).
+(Cross-listed as GLOB-395 Global Societies).
 Examination of cultural and ethnic differences in values and the implications for classroom instruction and curriculum development.
 Examination of current research findings concerning cultural perceptions, practices, and communication styles for teaching approaches, materials, learning experiences, and curriculum development.
 The course examines the implications of cultural and ethnic differences for program planning in classrooms, schools, and school districts.
-Credit, three hours.